openflighthpc/flight-architect/docs/design/multiple-clusters.md

 The genders file is no longer used internally any more.
 However it might be used eternally so it needs to rendered during the `template` stage

+## Support Multiple Clusters

+The existing `FilePath` method does not work with multiple clusters as it acts as a global.
+However as everything relies on it, it can not be easily removed.

+Instead the `FilePath` is going to go through a staged removal.
+This section focuses on setting it up to work with a particular cluster in mind.

+### Step 1: Copy the over the cluster data during init

+The `init` process is responsible for creating a new cluster:

+1. Accept a `cluster_identifier` from the CLI
+2. Save it into `/var/lib/underware/etc/config.yaml`
+3. Copy the `data` directory from `/v/l/u/<cluster_identifier>`
+4. Forget that you have copied the data and continue using the original location of the files for the time being

+### Step 2: Create the `DataPath` class

+This is class will be the replacement to `FilePath` for all paths that are cluster specific.
+It needs to be initialized with a cluster.

+1. Create the class initializing it with a cluster
+2. Create a `cache` class method that caches an instance with the current `cluster_indetifier`
+3. Delegate missing methods on `FilePath` to the cached version of `DataPath`

+### Step 3: Move all the cluster data paths across to `DataPath`

+1. Move all cluster path methods onto `DataPath`, using delegation to handle the move
+2. Update them to point to the new directory

+### Step 4: Add a command to switch the current cluster

+TBD